Hi Friends! Do you love burlap?? I definitely do! It’s one of the easiest and cheapest ways to add farmhouse feel to your home.

 - Tape glider or glue dots

-First thing you’ll want to do is cut your burlap to the size you want it.
+The first thing you’ll want to do is cut your burlap to the size you want it.
 The easiest way to cut burlap is by pulling out strings to show you where a straight line is.
-Here’s a quick video of how I cut and fray burlap.
+There’s a quick video at the top of the post on how I cut and fray burlap.

 Press it and then peel off the plastic backing!
 If it is not sticking, press again before you peel it off.
 Mine adhered perfectly the first time.